fotonauts/activr/README.md

   end

   def did_store_timeline_entry(timeline_entry)
-    # the timeline entry was stored, can now do some post-processing
+    # the timeline entry was stored, you can now do some post-processing
   end

 end